Lana-chan/picocalc_lua/API.md

 **Returns**
 1. `number` - One of `keys.state`
 2. `number` - Bitfield maskable by `keys.modifier`
-3. `number` - Key code or character, 0 if no key was pressed
+3. `string` - Key code or character, 0 if no key was pressed

 ## `wait()`
 Same as `poll()` but halts execution until a key is pressed